The64thGamer/cheeseepedia/content/dfurid99j5sygtlb/content.md

 Sun animatronics would continue to be produced up until 1983.
 The January batch would be the last used inside ShowBiz Pizza restaurants, and would be kept and stored for future openings, while [Creative Engineering] would continue to produce bots until June.
 Now with a surplus of bots, these would need to be sold to other family entertainment centers.

 During [Concept Unification] process,The Sun would be converted to The Building.
-[4] currently the only publicly operating building is located at the [Charlotte, NC (7701 Pineville-Matthews Rd)] location
+[4]

 ## Design